UniBuc-DITC/openproject-deployment-config/README.md

 This repository contains the configuration files for the University of Bucharest's [OpenProject](https://www.openproject.org/) deployment, based on [Docker](https://www.docker.com/).

+We recommend also checking out the official [guide for a Docker-based OpenProject install](https://www.openproject.org/docs/installation-and-operations/installation/docker/).

 ## Requirements

 ### Hardware